 Word of mouth has become the best form of marketing, and online reviews are easy to come by.
-While you may be tempted to pay your way, for example buying yelp reviews, in order to boost your business, this isn’t a good idea.
+While you might be tempted to pay your way in order to boost business, this isn’t a good idea.
 Instead, work on keeping your customers happy and satisfied - not only might they pass on their good experience to another potential customer, they’re also far more likely to use your brand again in the future.

 It’s Less Expensive to Retain a Customer

 Acquiring new customers can be a costly process.
 Facebook ads, Google Adwords and hiring experienced salespeople can add to your costs, and even getting Facebook or Google ads to work with positive unit economics (i.e., a customer acquired is worth more than it cost to acquire them) can be a minefield.
 You need to be excellent at conversion to make the best of ads work, and even if you do, it will get more and more expensive with decreasing marginal returns as you scale.